 Cartoon Art Class and Course Descriptions

-Cartoon art classes are typically offered in degree programs that include cartooning, illustration and animation at the bachelor's and master's degree levels.
+Cartoon art classes are typically offered in degree programs that include cartooning, illustration and animation.
+These classes are usually available as part of programs at the bachelor's and master's degree levels.
 Through these courses, students learn how to draw characters, create stories and develop the key points of an idea or concept.

 Principles of Cartooning Course

 Introductory cartoon art classes teach students how using certain images, such as landscapes, cars, bars or schools, can create a specific feeling within a cartoon.
 Students learn techniques for using simple pictures accompanied by well-chosen words to create meaning for the reader.
 They study comic books, comic strips and graphic novels to determine how cartoon communication works.
 Typically, the course includes lessons on creating cartoon characters, story lines and sample cartoon strips.

 This specialized drawing course focuses on developing believable characters who can carry a story.
 Students develop unique characters by determining what they look like, their personalities and their purpose in the story.
 Basic techniques for animating characters and using the principles of storytelling are covered, including procedures for creating graphic novels.

 By studying the history of cartooning, students become familiar with how humor is used in cartoons as a political tool.
 Students analyze work from different cartoonists and discover how they capture and present various elements of American history.
 This study allows students to see the role cartoons play in shaping people's perspectives.